What Does a Registered Nurse Do? Understanding Their Impact

 Ambulatory care is the term applied to nurses who take care of patients outside of hospital settings.
 These include outpatient facilities, such as same-day surgery centers, rehabilitation centers and home hospice.

-Examples of registered nurses who work in ambulatory care settings are: dialysis nurses, telehealth nurses and palliative care nurses.
+Examples of RN nurses who work in ambulatory care settings are: dialysis nurses, telehealth nurses and palliative care nurses.
 Because ambulatory care nurses can be specialists or generalists, they have a variety of duties.

-He explains that a typical hospice nurse will provide care, ensure proper medications are ordered, conduct assessments to make sure the patient is safe and comfortable at home, manage durable medical equipment orders and educate the patients and families on medications and side effects.
+Hospice is one of the most common ambulatory care services available, with 1.49 million Medicare beneficiaries receiving hospice care in 2017.2 Some common duties for hospice nurses include providing care, ensuring proper medications are ordered, conducting assessments to make sure the patient is safe and comfortable, managing durable medical equipment orders and educating patients and family members on medications and side effects.

 A career built on caring

 So what does a registered nurse do?
 You’ve probably discovered that the answer isn’t quite as simple as you may have thought.
 RN nurses are an integral part of a support system that requires them to wear many hats—from working with new technology to educating patients and providing life-saving procedures.
 Nevertheless, all RNs have plenty of common qualities: They must be critical thinkers, problem-solvers and perceptive of patient needs—even unspoken ones.

 RNs are a valuable and irreplaceable part of any healthcare ecosystem.
 In order to fulfill the registered nurse job description, you must have intelligence and advanced training, but also compassion and attentive care.
 Are you considering pursuing the fast-paced and rewarding work of nursing?
 Learn more about what it’ll take in our article, “How to Become a Registered Nurse: Your Step-by-Step Guide.”